mharis05/SeleniumTestNGExtentParallel/README.md

 Open Terminal in project root and run:
 `mvn clean test -DxmlFileName=testng.xml -Dbrowser=firefox`

+### From IDE
+- Locate `testng.xml` in project root, right click and select Run
+- Browser can be configured by changing `value` following line in the xml file:
+`<parameter name="browser" value="chrome"/>`

 ### Where to find Test Report?
-Test HTML report is generated at the end of each run inside TestReport folder in project root.
+Test HTML report is generated at the end of each run inside `TestReport` folder in project root.

 ### Where to find failed test screenshots?
 Screenshots in case of failure saved as .png file inside `FailureScreenshots` folder in project root.